-The differences in children funded for ECE by age demonstrated a remarkable lack of service availability for children ages 2 and under.
+The differences in children funded for ECE by age demonstrated a remarkable lack of service availability for children under 3.
 Kindergarten readiness data was presented from 3 school districts in Doña Ana County, including nontraditional educational settings, such as local charter schools.
 Data highlights include the following needs:

-- More high-quality early childhood education opportunities. - To improve the percentage of kindergartners meeting expectations in social-emotional development, math, and reading literacy.
+- More high-quality early childhood education opportunities. - To improve the percentage of kindergartners meeting expectations in social-emotional development, math, and reading literacy. - Increased security and safety in schools.
+Including talking about difficult issues like racism.

-3. Early Childhood Workforce is Supported.
+3. Early Childhood Workforce is Supported